Sioux: Gender roles

 Within the Sioux tribes, there were defined gender roles.
 The men in the village were tasked as the hunters, traveling outside the village.
 The women within the village were in charge of making clothing and similar articles while also taking care of, and owning, the house.
 However, even with these roles, both men and women held power in decision-making tasks and sexual preferences were flexible and allowed.
-The term wíŋtke refers to men who partook in traditional feminine duties while the term witkówiŋ was used for women who rejected their roles as either mother or wife to be a prostitute.
+The term wíŋkte refers to men who partook in traditional feminine duties while the term witkówiŋ was used for women who rejected their roles as either mother or wife to be a prostitute.